This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 will walk off instead of wait.
 These projections are based on results of Marist polls that asked voters how long

-vs. observations of what they actually did (which is probably impossible to accurately measure), the "Walk-off"
+people said vs. observations of what they actually did (which is probably impossible to accurately measure),

-predictions should be taken in context: they will be indications that something might be terribly wrong, but
+the "Walk-off" predictions should be taken in context: they might indicate the potential of a serious problem, but

-they should not be taken as accurate predictions of lost voters.
+they should not be taken as an accurate prediction of lost voters.

 Looking at the Simulation Settings